simopt-admin/simopt/README.md

 To start up the GUI, navigate to the `simopt` directory and run the command ``` python3 GUI.py ``` from the terminal.
 The GUI depends on Python 3, `numpy`, `scipy`, `matplotlib`, `Pillow`, and `tkinter`.
 Run the command ``` pip install numpy scipy matplotlib Pillow tkinter ``` to install them from the terminal.

 ### Overview
-From the GUI's main page, a user can create a specified **problem-solver pair** or a **problem-solver group**, run macroreplications, and generate plots.

-The top of the main page provides three ways to create or continue working with an existing **problem-solver pair**:
+From the GUI, you can create a specified **problem-solver pair** or a **problem-solver group**, run macroreplications, and generate plots.
+The main page provides ways to create or continue working with experiments:

-1. Create an individual **problem-solver pair**.
+1. Create an individual **problem-solver pair** with customized problem and solver factors.
 2. Load a .pickle file of a previously created **problem-solver pair**.
-3. Generate a cross-design **problem-solver group**.
+3. Create a **problem-solver group**.

-At the bottom of the main page, there is a frame containing all **problem-solver pair**s and **problem-solver group**s.
+At the bottom of the main page, there is a workspace containing all **problem-solver pair**s and **problem-solver group**s.
 The first tab lists the **problem-solver pair**s ready to be run or post-replicated, the second tab lists the **problem-solver group**s made from the cross-design or by generating a **problem-solver group** from partial set of **problem-solver pair** in the first tab, and the third tab lists those **problem-solver pair**s that are ready to be post-normalized and prepared for plotting.

-### Adding **problem-solver pair**s
+#### 1. Creating a **problem-solver pair**
-This section explains how to add **problem-solver pair**s to the queue.
+This is the main way to add **problem-solver pair**s to the queue in the workspace.

-#### Loading a **problem-solver pair** from a file
-1. In the top left corner, click "Load File".
-Your file system will pop up, and you can navigate to and select an appropriate \*.pickle file.
-(The GUI will throw an error if the selected file is not a \*.pickle file.)
-2. Once a **problem-solver pair** object is loaded, it will be added to the "Queue of **problem-solver pair**s".
-3. The Run and Post-Process buttons will be updated to accurately reflect whether the **problem-solver pair** has already been run and/or post-processed.

-#### Creating a **problem-solver pair**
-Instead of loading an existing **problem-solver pair**, you can create one from the main page of the GUI:
 1. First, select a solver from the "Solver" dropdown list.
 Each of the solvers has an abbreviation for the type of problems the solver can handle.
 Once a solver is selected, the "Problem" list will be sorted and show only the problems that work with the selected solver.
 2. Change factors associated with the solver as necessary.
+The first factor is a customizable name for the solver that use can specify.
 3. All solvers with unique combinations of factors must have unique names, i.e., no two solvers can have the same name, but different factors.
-If you want to use the same solver twice for a problem but with different solver factors, make sure you change the name of the solver - the last solver factor - accordingly.
+If you want to use the same solver twice for a problem but with different solver factors, make sure you change the name of the solver accordingly.
+For example, if you want to create two **problem-solver pair**s with the same problem and solver but with or without CRN for the solver, you can change the name of the solver of choice for each pair to reflect that.
+This name will appear in the queue within the workspace below.
 4. Select a problem from the "Problem" dropdown list.
 Each problem has an abbreviation indicating which types of solver is compatible to solve it.
 The letters in the abbreviation stand for:
     <table>